pmean/classes/biostats-1/07/src/simon-5501-07-directions.md

 ## Question 3

 Compute descriptive statistics (mean, standard deviation, minimum, and maximum) for age_stop.
 Interpret these values.
+Note that there are some missing values for age_stop.
+This means that you need to include the option na.rm=TRUE in your code.

 ## Question 4